ekourkchi/galaxy_inclination/README.md

            python inclination_std.py -l list.csv -g ./galaxies -s ./standards -f g -i

-## The GUI actions

-   - Inclination standard galaxies are denoted by asterisks next to their panel number
-   - To select/unselect a galaxy clicking on it (left click)
-   - If a galaxy is selected, you can swap it with other galaxies just by clicking on their panel or on a blank panel
-   - In order to activate the 'Next' button, you need to move all galaxies from the middle row to the bottom row
-   - To change the wave-band of all images, use the radio buttons
-   - To change the wave-band of an individual image, use a colored button (from the left toolbar) once a panel is selected
-   - You can also use your "right mouse button" to invert an image (once your mouse pointer is on a panel)

-   - You can flag out a galaxy (put a galaxy in the trash bin), by selecting a panel and then click on the recycling bin icon.
-If you repeat the action, you can unflag a panel.
-Once a galaxy is chosen to be flagged, all the label colors turn into red.
-   - You can also press the middle mouse button to flag/unflag a panel
-   - Once your mouse pointer is on a panel, scrolling up/down using the middle mouse key, you can zoom in/out.

 ## What user sees on each panel

  ![Panel Labels](https://user-images.githubusercontent.com/13570487/33522617-f9e62040-d794-11e7-82a8-f9a294169844.png "Panel Labels")